hpacheco/ses/labs/Lab3.md

 It will launch a new browser instance proxied via ZAP network traffic monitors.
 Turn on the *Attack Mode* and login into one of the user accounts; you may navigate through the site and run a traditional *Passive Spider* analysis to detect web pages; then run an *Active Scan* to detect further vulnerabilities.

-For the case of Juice Shop, an interesting detail is that it comes with a large of end-to-end (E2E) tests.
+For the case of Juice Shop, an interesting detail is that it comes with a large set of end-to-end (E2E) tests.
 The main purpose of E2E testing is to test the end user's experience by simulation real scenarios using the web application's interface.
 For the case of Juice Shop, E2E tests attempt to exploit the web page to solve each challenge.
 Juice Shop's E2E tests are written using [Selenium](https://www.selenium.dev/) scripts to emulate user interactions with the browser.

 So, a nice idea (originally from this [blog post](https://www.omerlh.info/2018/12/23/hacking-juice-shop-the-devsecops-way/)) to maximize vulnerability coverage would be to include these tests in ZAP scan to automate an otherwise manual search for known vulnerabilities.
 It turns out that the only thing that we need to do is compile Juice Shop from sources and proxy the E2E tests via ZAP.